Crystal City at South Eads Street and 32nd Street South

-Construction started in September 2015 and will take approximately 18 months to complete.
+Construction started in September 2015 and was completed in summer 2017.

 About the Project

-The County is building a new Arlington Transit (ART) bus facility, at South Eads and 32nd Streets, to provide crucial operational space for its growing bus fleet.
-The two-story facility will include:
+A new bus facility at South Eads and 32nd Streets provides crucial operational space for Arlington Transit’s (ART) growing bus fleet.
+The two-story facility includes:

 - Light-duty maintenance bay